restraint-harness/restraint/docs/restraint.rst

 :orphan:

-restraint client manual page
+restraint Client Manual Page
 ============================

 Synopsis
 --------

-Used for stand alone execution
+Used for stand-alone execution

 Description
 -----------

 Use the restraint command to run a job on a remote test machine running restraintd.
 You can run them on the same machine but it is not recommended since some tasks reboot the system.
-Hosts are tied to recipe ids inside job xml.
+Hosts are tied to recipe IDs inside job XML.

 ::

  restraint --host 1=addressOfMyTestSystem.example.com:8081 --job /path/to/simple_job.xml

 Restraint will look for the next available directory to store the results in.
 In the above example it will see if the directory simple_job.01 exists.
 If it does, because of a previous run, it will then look in simple_job.02.
 It will continue doing this until it finds a directory that doesn't exist.

 By default restraint will report the start and stop of each task run like this